-All Instructors are AWS Certified Welding educators.
+Full-time instructor is a AWS Certified Welding educators.
 The Welding Department is a certified participating organization in the AWS SENCE Program

 Additional lab fees will be assessed to each program course and subject to change.
 Students are required to purchase their own tools and personal protective equipment (PPE).